+If any of the above criteria are not met, then a modified SERP shall not be used.

+Final SERP to determine final significance

+If any characterization of the approved preliminary finding or apparent violation changed, a Final SERP will be held to review the proposed final White, Yellow, Red, or GTG significance and enforcement action.
+A Final SERP may be convened when a final Green significance is proposed for a preliminary White, Yellow, Red, or GTG finding but this is not required and should be reserved for unique circumstances.

+If the SERP’s preliminary significance is determined to be White, Yellow, or Red and the licensee declines to submit a written response or to arrange a Regulatory Conference, and there is no proposed change to the characterization of the preliminary finding or apparent violation, then the preliminary assessment of significance becomes final, and the region will issue the final significance determination letter (as described in Section 5 of this IMC).
+If the preliminary significance is characterized as GTG and the licensee declines to submit a written response or to request a Regulatory Conference, then a Final SERP must be held to determine the final characterization of the finding and enforcement action(s).

+02.03 Preparation for a SERP

 Consistent with the IFRB process, the responsible inspector(s) should clearly articulate the performance deficiency, the more-than-minor criteria that was met, describe how the deficient licensee performance was the proximate cause of the degraded condition, the basis for not screening the finding to Green (only applicable to the SDP appendices that use screening questions), the proposed safety or security significance, and any enforcement recommendations.
 Additional staff in the region and headquarters should provide technical and programmatic support to the inspector(s), as appropriate.
 The region or responsible office should periodically communicate details involving inspection, proposed enforcement, risk insights, and other pertinent information with technical staff and management in both the region and headquarters (i.e., the Office of Nuclear Reactor Regulation (NRR) (particularly the Reactor Assessment Branch (IRAB) in the Division of Reactor Oversight (DRO) and the PRA Oversight Branch (APOB) in the Division of Risk Assessment (DRA)), the Office of Enforcement (OE), and the Office of Nuclear Security and Incident Response (NSIR), (particularly the Division of Preparedness and Response (DPR) and the Division of Physical and Cyber Security Policy (DPCP)), as needed).
 The SERP members are responsible for ensuring that the technical staff in their respective organizations have provided sufficient information in a timely manner to support an effective and well-informed regulatory decision.

 After the region or responsible office has developed their proposed position, it is documented using the IFRB process outlined in IMC 0609, Attachment 05.
 The documentation of IFRB results provides information to support efficient SERP decision making.